chiefbiiko/bwt/spec.md

 16-byte all-zero nonce, and the 16-byte binary representation of the UTF-8 string "BETTER_WEB_TOKEN" as a constant context value

++ zero out the shared secret memory

 Outputs: shared key

 ## Token Generation

-The token generation procedure has a shared key as input.
-That must be the shared key between the issuing and addressed peer.
+The token generation procedure takes the shared key between the issuing and addressed peer as input, see [Shared Key Derivation](#shared-key-derivation) for details.

-Any unexpected state encountered during the following procedure must not raise an exception but rather just return `NULL`.
+Any unexpected state encountered during the following procedure (e.g. negative asserts) must not raise an exception but rather return a null value.

 **Procedure**